freeflowuniverse/herolauncher/pkg/ui/book/README.md

 ### Configuration File

-The wiki server now loads its sidebar structure from a JSON configuration file instead of generating it dynamically.
+The book server now loads its sidebar structure from a JSON configuration file instead of generating it dynamically.
 The configuration file should have the following structure:

 ```json
 {